LokeshAggarwal1997/opa-bundle-demo/README.md

 # opa-bundle-demo
 OPA (OPA-Istio) that allows you to enforce OPA policies at the Istio Proxy layer.
+This is a example of how to inject policy from external sources like s3 so that we will able to change policy at dynamic time.

 Table of contents
 #####Getting_started